-The project is commissioning three artists or collectives to work with community groups in order to produce creative work using health data.
+The project is commissioning three artists or collectives to work with community groups in order to produce creative work using health and wellbeing data.

 She is passionate about creative culture and ecology centred projects and works with networks focused on creative activism and protecting indigenous wisdom for the Vanuatu based NGO Further Arts and TransArts Alliance.